 The Second Coming of Christ

 We believe that the period of great tribulation in the earth will be climaxed by the return of the Lord Jesus Christ to the earth as He went, in person on the clouds of heaven, and with power and great glory.
 (Deut.
 30:1–10; Isa.
 11:9; Ezek.
 37:21–28; Matt.
 24:15–25:46; Acts 15:16–17; Rom.
 8:19–23; 11:25–27; 1 Tim.
 4:1–3; 2 Tim.
 3:1–5; Rev. 20:1–3).

-**Portions of our statement of faith are taken from the Dallas Theological Seminary doctrinal statement.**
+**Portions of this statement of faith are taken from the Dallas Theological Seminary doctrinal statement.**